-Introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
-The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced.
+Focus on the architecture, structure, functions, components, and models of the Internet and other computer networks.
+Principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced.
 Students will build simple LANs, perform basic configurations for routers and switches, and implement IP addressing schemes.
 Preparation for Cisco certification examination.
 Prerequisites: None.